Anonymous319/Grace/README.md

-# Generating Replay Data for Continual Learning
+# Effective Replay Data Generation for Continual Learning

 This repo covers an reference implementation for the paper in PyTorch, using CIFAR10 as an illustrative example.